TejaswiniMedi/FAIR-TAT/README.md

 python target_train_new.py --mode TRADES --ccm --random_target --lambda-r 0.5 --lambda-c 0.5 --untargeted 0 --adaptive_eps G-rob
 ```

+Change the arguments in target_train_new.py for incorparating different datasets & models.
 To Download Corruptions dataset and place it in the data folder of current working directory
 ```
 wget https://zenodo.org/record/2535967/files/CIFAR-10-C.tar